LucasDuclos/AcoustoOpticTomography/NOTEBOOKS/report.md

 ### iFourier Inversion Method

 The iFourier method is derived using Cartesian coordinates in the Fourier domain.
-It is well adapted to the ideal case where US waves are structured for multiple discrete values of \( f_s \) while \( \theta \) is fixed.
+It is well adapted to the ideal case where US waves are structured for multiple discrete values of $f_s$ while $\theta$ is fixed.

 Inverse Fourier Transform:

-We start with the integral, which defines the inverse Fourier transform using the generalized FST relation, and define the rotation operator of angle $\( \theta \)$:
+We start with the integral, which defines the inverse Fourier transform using the generalized FST relation, and define the rotation operator of angle $\theta$:

 $$
 \mathbf{R}_{\theta}:(f_s, f_s) \in \mathbb{R}^2 \rightarrow \begin{cases}